A Guide to Finding the Best Dentist in Chiang Mai

 Or you can pay 45,000 baht ($1,500 USD) per tooth for composite veneers.
 But in Chiang Mai, you need to pay only 5,000 baht ($167 USD).

-If you go to government hospitals in Chiang Mai, it will cost even cheaper.
+If you go to government hospitals in Chiang Mai, it will be even cheaper.
 But you need to be able to speak at least a little bit of Thai.
 And expect queues to be very long.

 Costs of procedures in dental clinics tend to be more expensive compared to costs in government hospitals.
 People tend to get the wrong idea that international dental clinics must be more expensive than local clinics.